 By Leo Cutting, Contributing Reporter RIO DE JANEIRO, BRAZIL – The small town of Paraty, situated south of Rio de Janeiro on the Costa Verde (Green Coast), has long been a popular destination for travelers seeking sun, sand, nature and a break from the hustle and bustle of Brazil’s larger cities.
 The town center’s colorful colonial houses and baroque churches allow visitors to feel as though they have stepped back in time to when Paraty was first founded by the Portuguese in 1667.
 The coastal village of Paraty offers a tranquil scene of cobblestone streets and colonial architecture, photo by Dorien Boxhoorn.
 Perhaps it was this historic, colonial atmosphere that earned Paraty a recent cameo appearance in the fourth installment of the hit film, Twilight.
 This new-found celebrity has certainly boosted international interest in Paraty, but vampires aside, the prevailing emotion experienced by visitors to Paraty is generally one of peacefulness.
 The town’s cobblestone streets seem to compel tourists and residents alike to amble dreamily from one place to another in happy ignorance of the passing of time.
 Despite this serine reputation, Paraty has recently become a popular destination for tourists seeking adventure sports.
 Michael Smyth, an English expatriate and owner of Paraty Explorer told The Rio Times how “people are starting to look beyond the traditional reasons for visiting Paraty – the idyllic boat trip of the bay and the picturesque colonial old town – and are wanting to explore the surrounding Rainforest and remote coastal areas.”
 Given that these remote areas are often only accessible by walking trail or by sea, hiking and kayak tours of Paraty are becoming increasingly popular.
 Michael explains that while “Paraty continues to be primarily a historical city but the [international and local visitors] are starting to appreciate the adventure tourism options right on their doorstep.”
 Stand up Paddle Boarding in Paraty, photo by Paraty Explorer.
 Those looking to experience adventure tourism’s next big thing should consider having a go at Stand up Paddle (SUP) boarding this summer.
 Originating in Hawaii in the early 1960s, this cross between surfing and kayaking involves standing on an oversized surfboard while using a paddle to navigate.
 SUP is easy to learn and a great way to enjoy the calm, coastal waters of Paraty.
 Paraty is also a popular travel destination thanks to the numerous festivals held there throughout the year.
 Most famous among these is the Paraty International Literary Festival (FLIP), one of the world’s foremost literature festivals.
 This year’s festival was held in early June and hosted several internationally recognized authors including Man Booker Prize winner, Ian McEwan.
 Other popular annual events include the Paraty Shrimp Festival (June), the Cachaça Festival (August) as well as the 300 year old “Festa de Nossa Senhora dos Remédios”, an elaborate religious celebration held each September 8th.
 Getting to Paraty from Rio is very straightforward and takes around four hours by car or by bus.
 Whether one is looking to visit one of the town’s festivals, to hike and kayak in some of its less explored surroundings, or simply to enjoy a bit of peace and quiet, Paraty is not likely to disappoint.
-11 Responses to "Something for Everyone in Paraty" Alice K November 30, 2012 at 7:22 PM Hi there!
+12 Responses to "Something for Everyone in Paraty" Alice K November 30, 2012 at 7:22 PM Hi there!
 I really enjoyed the article about Paraty, and must say that I went to Paraty last March and it was incredible!
 I have many good memories from the friends I made at the Geko Hostel and Misti Chill hostel in praia do pontal, the beach bar they have is the best place to begin your night!
 Thank you for reminding me of Paraty!
 Pingback: Getting Away to Pousada Picinguaba and Fazenda Catuçaba | The Rio Times | Brazil News Pingback: New Yoga Opportunities In and Out of Rio | The Rio Times | Brazil News Pingback: Something for Everyone in Paraty | Lightrail Yoga Pingback: FLIP 2014 Paraty Literature Festival from July 30th to August 3rd: Daily Update | The Rio Times | Brazil News Pingback: São Paulo Bus Stations to Move One Million by New Year’s Eve | The Rio Times | Brazil News Pingback: High Demand for Holiday Temporary Rentals in Rio State | The Rio Times | Brazil News Pingback: Paraty Makes the Perfect Weekend Getaway: Sponsored | The Rio Times | Brazil News Pingback: Sharon Jones and The Dap-Kings in Rio | The Rio Times | Brazil News Pingback: Paraty in Rio Hosts 13th Annual FLIP Literature Festival, July 1st - 5th | The Rio Times | Brazil News Pingback: Paraty Hosts 13th Annual FLIP Literature Festival, July 1st – 5th | Travel We Love Pingback: Five Beaches in Rio to Visit Outside the City | The Rio Times | Brazil News Leave a Reply Cancel Reply Your email address will not be published.